 Region: Cheshire, Denbighshire, Flintshire, Shropshire and Staffordshire

 Fat content: 48%

 Alternative spellings: Blue Cheshire, Red Cheshire

-Sometimes, to add a different dimension to the cheese, annatto is added to the milk, which gives Red Cheshire a deep shade of red orange.
+Sometimes, to add a different dimension to the cheese, annatto is added to the milk, which gives Red Cheshire a deep shade of red-orange.
 However, there is no difference in the flavour and texture in both cousins.
-Another variant is a Blue Cheshire ripened with Penicillium culture molds.
+Another variant is a Blue Cheshire ripened with Penicillium culture moulds.

 An aged Cheshire becomes firmer and darkens considerably.
 It is now a full-flavoured cheese yet with no hint of bitterness.
 Though still crumbly, the cheese turns dry with maturity.

 Cheshire with its lower salt content makes for a perfect crumble on fruits, chutney, and vegetable and baked dishes.